-The couchsurfing experience has been pretty incredible thus far.
-Our first night was last friday in Kelowna where we were greeted by a great couple, their friends, and some delicious crepes.
+The Couchsurfing experience has been pretty incredible thus far.
+Our first night was last Friday in Kelowna where we were greeted by a great couple, their friends, and some delicious crepes.
 The next day, I wanted to stop for some mini golf at Scandia to bring back nostalgic feelings from when I was a little kid.
-It was also Karla’s first time playing and Scandia is great place to do it.
+It was also Karla’s first time playing and Scandia is a great place to do it.

 Although I didn’t get to see a hockey game in Vancouver, we were able to spend 3 nights with a good friend of mine from college.
 We visited some great parks, walked around downtown, and took the ferry over to North Vancouver to check out the neat little market.

 After spending some good times with my buddy Mike, we then hit the road for Seattle, stopping only after the border to videotape Karla’s first time in the U.S.A.
 We hit Seattle around 3:30pm and found some parking near the space needle.
 Since it was a sunny day, we knew we had to take advantage.
 This was a great choice because rain was moving in the next day.